 The LSK-1000 limit switch kit is a physical hard backup limit.
-The standard control unit supplied with our AZ or EL has "Electronic Limits", but the LSK-1000 limit switch kit, has been designed as a physical backup system in the event of a control unit failure.
-The factory has pre-installed the LSK-1000 limit switch kit into the AZ and EL units for you.
+The standard control unit supplied with our AZ, EL or Polarity Unit has "Electronic Limits", but the LSK-1000 limit switch kit, has been designed as a physical backup system in the event of a control unit failure.
+The factory has pre-installed the LSK-1000 limit switch kit into the AZ, EL and Polarity Unit for you.
 Typically the LSK-1000 limit switches only need to be setup once, but can be adjusted when necessary.